 Not sure if this is user error on my part or a code issue.

-#7 Updated by Steve Beaver about 1 month ago
+#7 Updated by Steve Beaver 3 months ago

 A fix for the Openssl library error is on the way.